sfranzyshen/OttoDIYArduinoLib/README.md

   - IR distance sensor 3 pin (analog)

 ### Source File Structure
-#### In the development phase, files will be further divided into more files compared to the release file set.
+#### During the development phase, files will be further divided into several smaller files compared to the release file set.

 * `Otto.h` and `Otto.cpp` contains all the main otto functions
 * `Otto_gestures.h` contains all the otto gestures functions